nf-core/readsimulator/README.md

 ## Introduction

 **nf-core/readsimulator** is a pipeline to simulate sequencing reads.
-The pipeline currently supports simulating Amplicon, Target Capture, Metagenome, and Wholegenome data.
-It takes a samplesheet with sample names and seeds for random generation to produce simulated fastq files and a samplesheet that contains the paths to the fastq files.
+The pipeline currently supports simulating amplicon, target capture, metagenome, and wholegenome data.
+It takes a samplesheet with sample names and seeds for random generation to produce simulated FASTQ files and a samplesheet that contains the paths to the FASTQ files.

 <p align="center">
     <img src="docs/images/readsimulator_workflow.png" alt="nf-core/readsimulator workflow overview" width="60%">